Socialist Party of the Valencian Country

-The Socialist Party of the Valencian Country (Partit Socialista del País Valencià; Partido Socialista del País Valenciano, PSPV–PSOE) is a social-democratic political party in the Valencian Community, and is a regional branch of the national Spanish Socialist Workers' Party (PSOE).
+The Socialist Party of the Valencian Country (Partit Socialista del País Valencià.
+Partido Socialista del País Valenciano, PSPV–PSOE) is a social-democratic political party in the Valencian Community, and is a regional branch of the national Spanish Socialist Workers' Party (PSOE).

 The PSPV was originally a small nationalist and leftist Valencian party, mostly confined to the academic world within the University of Valencia.
 In 1978, they decided to merge with the much larger national PSOE, to which they integrated.
 Their name remains in the name of the Valencian branch of the PSOE, officially called PSPV-PSOE, even though it is usually reduced to PSOE only by the party itself.
-This Valencian branch of the PSOE, unlike their Catalan counterpart, does not have a record of having acted independently from the national executive of the Spanish-wide PSOE.
+This Valencian branch of the PSOE, unlike its Catalan counterpart, does not have a record of having acted independently from the national executive of the Spanish-wide PSOE.

 History

 The PSPV-PSOE was the ruling party in the Valencian Country from 1983 through 1995.
 The People's Party (PP) won the elections since 1995 until 2015, when the PSPV-PSOE won the elections and ended the 20-year tenure of the PP. The PSPV-PSOE remains the main opposition party of the PP from 1995 to date.